By Attila Zønn

 “We live in a different time,” Miss Sharps said.
 “We’re too smart for our own good.”

 And Alex had thought what was so different?, and what does being smart have to do with it and he was about to ask her what was so different and why so smart but then the bell rang and it was time to go home.

 Now, sitting on his bed, with a lot of thinking done, Alex realized that angels were a lot like Santa Claus.

-Alex had never known there was a Santa Claus until he started going to school.
-When Christmas time came all the kids were talking about Santa Claus, but Mama had told Alex that Christmas was the birthday of Jesu (Yesoo) and on that day Mama cooked a big dinner and Uncle Laszlo and Aunt Magda came over, and Uncle Laszlo brought Alex a present.
+Alex had never known there was a Santa Claus until he started school.
+When Christmas time came all the kids talked about Santa Claus, but Mama had told Alex that Christmas was the birthday of Jesu (Yesoo) and on that day Mama cooked a big dinner and Uncle Laszlo and Aunt Magda came over, and Uncle Laszlo brought Alex a present.
 It was usually a car or a truck or an aeroplane.
 So Alex asked Tata one day, “Who is a Santa Claus?”

 Tata chuckled and said, “He is a big fat waste of time.”

 Alex hoped that Tata would tell him this great secret that he had only learned when he started going to school, that, now because he believed, there would be many gifts for him on Christmas morning.